Forest Refugia

 Illustration of different types of hydrologic refugia and the landscape features that create them (McLaughlin et al. 2017)

-Illustration of different types of hydrologic refugia and the landscape features that create them
+Illustration of different types of hydrologic refugia and the landscape features that create them.

 Illustration by: McLaughlin et al. 2017